 I called Condor in Rio de Janeiro and talked to their marketing manager, Massilon Miranda, who repeated the statement made in December that his company had never sold tear gas to Bahrain, but may have sold the gas to neighboring countries.
 Perhaps one of the armed forces of one of the Gulf Cooperation Council countries, which were deployed in Bahrain last year to help the Bahraini royal family quell the demonstrations, had used the gas made in Brazil?
 Perhaps, but the way things are going, I do not think we will ever know for sure.
 Certainly not if we depend on Itamaraty or Condor for confirmation.

 It is striking that Condor has the inability to admit that its tear gas could have been used in Bahrain.
-“There was never any confirmation that any person has died a victim of tear gas — even more so Brazilian gas — in Bahrain,” said Miranda.
-“Maybe activists are doing this campaign [against gas] to limit the means that police have to use against them.
-Is all that smoke actually from tear gas?”
+"There was never any confirmation that any person has died a victim of tear gas — even more so Brazilian gas — in Bahrain," said Miranda.
+"Maybe activists are doing this campaign to limit the means that police have to use against them.
+Is all that smoke actually from tear gas?"

 The photo of a used canister of tear gas manufactured by it, emblazoned with the Brazilian flag, released by activists in Bahrain; the two deaths caused by Brazilian gas as reported by Zainab al-Khawaja, and miles of video showing security forces in Bahrain throwing thousands of canisters of tear gas against protesters, are not enough to convince the spokesperson of the Condor that it became involved in a civil war, whether it likes it or not?